Mutual Adaptation in Human-Robot Co-Transportation with Human Preference Uncertainty: Introduction

-In this work, we consider a co-transportation task (Fig.~\ref{environment}), where a human-robot team must navigate from a start position to a target through the \textit{openings} of multiple obstacles.
+In this work, we consider a co-transportation task (Fig.~\ref{environment}), where a human-robot team navigates from a start position to a target through obstacle \textit{openings}.
 Throughout this process, variations in human preferences can significantly influence path selection.
 If the robot fails to account for these preferences, task performance may degrade, potentially leading to failure.
-Unlike existing research, we focus on two unique aspects of this problem: (i) accounting for the uncertainty in human preference parameters and (ii) introducing a time-varying stubbornness measure that dynamically evolves as the task progresses.
-Driven by these, we propose a framework that integrates human modeling, human-robot interaction analysis, and the robot’s low-level control.
-The main contributions of this work include: \begin{itemize}[leftmargin=*] \item A mathematical model of human preferences that captures uncertainties in human parameters regarding their perceptions of risk and distance across multiple options.
-The model generates probability distributions that represent the likelihood of human decision on each choice. \item A time-varying stubbornness measure, integrated with probability distributions of human decisions into a coordination mode transition model for team decision-making.
-This enables both the human and the robot to adapt to each other dynamically over time. \item A pose optimization strategy that accounts for potential deviations in human behavior, allowing the robot to proactively mitigate the impact of unexpected changes in human decisions while ensuring safe and efficient object transportation. \end{itemize}
+We study this problem through three hypotheses (Sec.~\ref{sec:problem_interest}) that connect the human preference model with parameter uncertainty, cooperative path planning, and low-level robot control.
+Our main contributions are:

+\begin{itemize}[leftmargin=*] \item \textbf{Human preference model with parameter uncertainty.} We build a mathematical model of human preferences that captures uncertainties in human parameters regarding their perceptions of risk and distance across multiple options.
+The model generates probability distributions that represent the likelihood of human decisions on each choice, and this human model informs both cooperative path planning and low-level control.

+\item\textbf{Cooperative path planning through a stubbornness measure.} We introduce a time-varying stubbornness measure, integrated with probability distributions of human decisions into a coordination mode transition model for cooperative team decision-making.
+This enables both the human and the robot to adapt to each other dynamically over time.

+\item \textbf{Low-level control through pose optimization}.
+We develop a pose optimization strategy that accounts for potential deviations in human behavior, allowing the robot to proactively mitigate the impact of unexpected changes between path options in human decisions while ensuring safe and efficient object transportation.
+The controller uses the probability distributions of human decisions to compensate for potential switching between path options. \end{itemize}